 Nevertheless, you probably want to find a good method for getting rid of skin tags anyway.
-These soft lumps, which form on the eyelids, back, neck, groin, and armpits are completely benign, but they are still a nuisance.
+These soft lumps, which form on the eyelids, back, neck, groin, and armpits, are completely benign, but they are still a nuisance.
 If you are unlucky enough to have skin tags growing in a visible place like the eyelids, getting rid of them is likely very important for you.

 If used carefully, fresh garlic can be a very effective method for getting rid of skin tags without the need for medical intervention.
-You do need to exercise caution, especially if your skin tags are in an awkward or sensitive area, but all you need to do is take a single clove and slice it into thin pieces.
-Then, affix it to the skin with a plaster or duct tape.
+You need to exercise caution, especially if your skin tags are in an awkward or sensitive area, but all you need to do is take a single clove and slice it into thin pieces.
+Then, affix it to the skin with plaster or duct tape.
 You need to keep it there for the whole day, changing the garlic slices as and when they dry out.
 This treatment should be repeated for three days or until the tag falls off.

 Cut off the Air Supply